-- (a) Motions to accept or reject Senate amendments or to adopt or reject conference committee reports may be arranged on a calendar or upon such calendars as may be directed by the Speaker of the House or the Speaker's designee. - (b) The House shall not consider adoption of a conference committee report or a joint committee report until a majority of both the House and Senate members constituting the conference committee or joint committee have adopted or signed the report.
-Ex officio members of a House conference committee may electronically sign a conference committee report and shall count towards a majority of signatures as required by this paragraph; however, such ex officio members shall not be included when calculating the number of signatures required to constitute a majority of the membership of a House conference committee. - (c) The House shall not consider a House conference committee report or a joint committee report unless it is limited to matters germane to the bill or resolution. - (d) A motion to adopt or reject a Senate amendment, conference committee report or a joint committee report shall be subject to debate.
-Debate shall be limited to one
+(b) The House shall not consider adoption of a conference committee report or a joint committee report until a majority of both the House and Senate members constituting the conference committee or joint committee have adopted or signed the report.
+Ex officio members of a House conference committee may electronically sign a conference committee report and shall count towards a majority of signatures as required by this paragraph; however, such ex officio members shall not be included when calculating the number of signatures required to constitute a majority of the membership of a House conference committee.

+(c) The House shall not consider a motion to adopt a Senate amendment, a House conference committee report or a House joint committee report unless it is limited to matters germane to the bill or resolution.